"A mostly wet 1996 Targa Tasmania in a quick BMW M3R"

 Now-a-days old rally mates often chat about the "good old days" via social media rather than a halfway rub - a - dub.

-Here is a facebook messenger chat a few months ago between these team mates.
+Here is a HRA Facebook Group chat from a few months ago between these teammates.

 Simon Brown